You may be doubtful that reversing cognitive decline and dementia is even possible.

 Overall, it appears that memory loss in patients with subjective cognitive impairment, mild cognitive impairment, and at least the early phase of Alzheimer's disease, can be reversed with the therapeutic program.

-- Try a ketogenic diet with coconut oil and/or MCT oil
+Try a ketogenic diet and/or take Optimal Ketones

 Optimizing one of these areas can help somewhat, but the combination of all of them is very powerful and can have a significant effect.